Solution Focused Brief Therapy

 Children’s externalising behaviours

-Overall, SFBT had a mixed effect on children’s externalising behaviours.
+Overall, SFBT had a positive effect on children’s externalising behaviours.
 This is based on very low strength evidence.

 Children’s internalising behaviours

-Overall, SFBT had a mixed effect on children’s internalising behaviours.
+Overall, SFBT had a positive effect on children’s internalising behaviours.
 This is based on very low strength evidence.

 There is some evidence to suggest that SFBT produced outcomes that were better than treatment-as-usual or another control condition.
 Eight studies included in the review showed improvements in relation to children’s internalising and externalising behaviours.